Before you can deploy RSA NetWitness® Platform in the Amazon Web Services (AWS) you need to:

 AWS instances have the same functionality as the NetWitness Platform hardware hosts.
 RSA recommends that you perform the following tasks when you set up your AWS environment.

-- Make sure that compute capacity provides a write speed of 10% greater than the required sustained capture and ingest rate for the deployment.
+- Make sure that the compute capacity provides a write speed of 10% greater than the required sustained capture and ingest rate for the deployment.

 - Build Concentrator directory for index database on the Provisioned IOPS SSD.